MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/windows/cpp.md

 ---
 title: Build your Visual C++ app | Azure Pipelines or Team Foundation Server
-description: Learn how you can use the continuous integration (CI) process in Azure Pipelines or TFS to automatically build your Visual C++ app. ms.prod: devops ms.technology: devops-cicd ms.assetid: 49886DF3-3689-48B3-8F1C-CA99DAFD1E49
+description: Learn how you can use the continuous integration (CI) pipeline in Azure Pipelines or TFS to automatically build your Visual C++ app. ms.prod: devops ms.technology: devops-cicd ms.assetid: 49886DF3-3689-48B3-8F1C-CA99DAFD1E49